MP Estate Planning UK

 Early Planning: The Key to a Smooth Transition

-• Understand the inheritance tax laws in both the UK and Japan.
+• Understand your inheritance tax obligations in both the UK and Japan — and critically, how they interact.

 Engaging Professionals for Expert Guidance

-1. Personalized advice tailored to your specific circumstances.
+1. Personalised advice tailored to your specific cross-border circumstances.

-3. Support with the preparation of necessary documentation.
+3. Support with the preparation of trust deeds, wills, and all necessary documentation in both countries.

 Reporting Requirements for Inheritance Tax